The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Experiments

-\paragraph{Models} For Federated EMNIST, We train a small convolutional net with two 3$\times$3 conv layers with 32/64 channels followed by two fully connected layers with 128/62 output units; a 2$\times$2 max pooling layer and two dropout layers with drop rate 0.25/0.5 are added after the first 3 trainable layers, respectively.
-The resulting number of parameters $d$ is slightly $< 2^{20}$ to reduce the amount of padding from the Walsh-Hadamard transform.
-For Stack Overflow, we follow~\cite{reddi2020adaptive} to train a simple logistic regression model for tag prediction.
-We limit the vocabulary size to $10000$ for word tokens and 500 for tags and represent each sentence as a bag-of-words vector.
-The resulting number of parameters is $d = 5000500$.
+For EMNIST, We train a small convolutional net with two 3$\times$3 conv layers with 32/64 channels followed by two fully connected layers with 128/62 output units; a 2$\times$2 max pooling layer and two dropout layers with drop rate 0.25/0.5 are added after the first 3 trainable layers, respectively.
+The total number of parameters is $d=1018174$, which is slightly under $2^{20}$ to avoid excessive zero padding for the Walsh-Hadamard transform.
+For SO-TP, we follow~\cite{reddi2020adaptive} and train a simple logistic regression model for tag prediction.
+The vocabulary size is limited to $10000$ for word tokens and 500 for tags, and each sentence is represented as a bag-of-words vector.
+The resulting model size is $d = 5000500$, which incurs a significant amount of zero padding.
+For SO-NWP, we use the LSTM architecture defined in~\cite{reddi2020adaptive} directly, which has a model size of $d = 4050748$ parameters (slightly under $2^{22}$).